elgs/leanweb/README.md

 ### Why `lw serve` does work with Safari, while the `dist` works?

-`lw s` runs the build process and uses the `build/` directory to serve the dev webserver.
+`lw s` runs the build process and uses the `build/` directory to serve the dev web server.
 It doesn't do any transformation so if Safari doesn't work, as of today (March/9/2020), Safari still doesn't support class fields.
-I make sure the lastest Chrome will work with the dev build.
+I make sure the latest Chrome will work with the dev build.
 The `dist` should work for most, if not all, browsers.
 The design decision this is done this way is because I want the `build/` directory to be ES6 compatible and be independent from any build tools.